kensanata/just-halberds/Knives.md

 particular talent can no longer be used today.

 > Example: Adalric conjures rain for privacy.
 He has Intelligence-9,
 > Water-1, for a total of 10.
-Alex rolls 10 + 0 since this was the
+Alex rolls 4+6=10 + 0 since this was the
-> first spell of the day and it rain because 10 ≤ 10.
-Chain Lightning
+> first spell of the day and so it rains because 10 ≤ 10.
+Chain
+> Lightning follows: Alex rolls 2+3=5 +1 since this is the second
-> follows: Alex rolls 5+1=6 and 6 ≤ 10.
-For damage he rolls 3+4=7 and
+> spell of the day and 6 ≤ 10.
+The spell goes off!
+For damage he rolls
-> that kills five goblins since they have Endurance-1 and Life-5 for a
+> 3+4=7 and that kills five goblins since they have Endurance-1 and
-> total of 6.
+> Life-5 for a total of 6.

 Magic always leads to discussions.
 You have to like that – otherwise you should skip the Mage career.
 How long can you breathe underwater?